perrettymea/YOLO-WAL-fluid-detection-WCI-data/README.md

 * *name_acquisition*: Name of the inference experiment (default: 'TEST_INFERENCE')
 * *name_model*: Name of the model file to use, including .pt extension (default: 'training_test_with_G3D.pt')
 * *confidence_threshold*: Threshold for discriminating detections (default: 0.3)
-* *size_img*: Size to resize images before inference, has to be a multiple of 32 as detailed in YOLOv5 documentation (will be automatically resized if not) (default: 960)
+* *size_img*: Size to resize images before inference, must be a multiple of 32 as detailed in YOLOv5 documentation (automatically resized if not) (default: 960)
 * *dB_min*: Minimum dB value for data normalization (default: -50)
 * *dB_max*: Maximum dB value for data normalization (default: 10)

 *dB_min* and *dB_max* allow to normalize data for inference.
 Values below *dB_min* and above *dB_max* will be clipped to these values.
-You have to fix these limits in order to properly see fluid echoes as it will fix your colour bar.
-In the case of *dB_min/dB_max* values not adequately defined, the resulting inference will be of poor quality.
-This is due to the fact that the discrepancy between the features of the training and inference data will be too significant.
+You must fix these limits to properly see fluid echoes as it will fix your colour bar.
+In the case of inadequately defined *dB_min/dB_max* values, the resulting inference will be of poor quality.
+This is due to an excessive discrepancy between the features of the training and inference data.
-For more documentation YOLOv5 training see: [YOLOv5 documentation](https://github.com/ultralytics/yolov5)
+For more YOLOv5 training documentation see: [YOLOv5 documentation](https://github.com/ultralytics/yolov5)

 ### Results